Top Voice: Lolade Awogbade

 Enjoying your read?
 Great, because we're busy working behind the scenes to bring our readers more amazing proprietary content like this.

 How does the interview series operate?
-Essentially, each and every week, we will publish an interview with one of the world's most influential professionals and place the interview on our website and weekly newsletter.
+Essentially, each and every quarter, we will publish an interview with one of the world's most influential professionals and place the interview on our website and weekly newsletter.
 The theme of the interview series is "sustainability in the energy sector".

 "We have also increased the knowledge and skills bases of the financial sector space and the MSMEs through our publications, summits, advisory services and capacity building" - Lolade Awogbade